deanbirnie/alx-files_manager/README.md

 This project is largely guided with a step by step plan, however, there are some freedoms of implementation, split in more files etc... (`utils` folder)

-This kind of service a;ready exists in the real world.
-It's simply a great learning opportunity to build something practical from start to finish using commonly used technoloogies.
-The goal is to have a useful and useable application by the end of this project that achieves the goals outlined above.
+This kind of service already exists in the real world.
+It's simply a great learning opportunity to build something practical from start to finish using commonly used technologies.
+The goal is to have a useful and usable application by the end of this project that achieves the goals outlined above.